schellt/wtdbg2-racon-pilon/README.md

-	-racon-rounds INT	Number of racon iterations [3] -pilon-rounds INT	Number of pilon iterations [3] -pilon-path STR		Complete path to the pilon jar file -sr-mapper STR		Short read mapper for correction with pilon [bwa] Valid arguments are: bwa, ngm
+	-racon-rounds INT	Number of racon iterations [3] -pilon-rounds INT	Number of pilon iterations [3] -pilon-path STR		Complete path to the pilon jar file -pr STR			File in bed format to restrict pilon polishing to certain regions [polish all positions]
+	-sr-mapper STR		Short read mapper for correction with pilon [bwa] Valid arguments are: bwa, ngm
 				To execute different mappers in different pilon rounds supply a